daltonmenezes/daltonmenezes/README.md

 <img src="https://github.com/daltonmenezes/discord-guardian-action/raw/main/logo.svg" width="20" align="left" />[Discord Guardian Action](https://github.com/daltonmenezes/discord-guardian-action)

-🤖 An action that fetches the list of malicious domains on Discord in different providers and creates/updates a JSON file with them from time to time.
+🤖 An action that fetches the list of malicious domains on Discord in<br/>different providers and creates/updates a JSON file with them from time to time.

 <hr/>